morete/kubevirt-basics-training/content/en/docs/05/53_ignition.md

     bus: virtio
 ```

-Using the `cloudInitConfigDrive` attribute give us the following possibilities to provide our Ignition configuration:
+Using the `cloudInitConfigDrive` attribute gives us the following possibilities to provide our Ignition configuration:

 * `userData`: inline Ignition configuration
 * `userDataBase64`: Ignition configuration as base64 string.